 A. If you apply for and are issued a marriage license in the State of New Mexico, the ceremony can be performed only in New Mexico.
 The ceremony may be performed in any county in New Mexico; however, once the ceremony is completed the license must be returned to the County Clerk it was purchased from.

 A. Yes.
-Probate Judge Mark A. Basham is available by appointment to perform marriage ceremonies on Tuesdays and Thursdays from 12:30 – 2:00 p.m.
-His office is located at the Bokum Building across the street from our building.
+Probate Judge Cordilia Montoya is available by appointment to perform marriage ceremonies on Wednesdays and Fridays from 11:00 a.m. - 3:00 p.m.
+Her office is located at the Bokum Building across the street from our building.
 The address is 143 W. Palace, and the telephone number is (505) 992-1636.

 A. Yes.
 We are unable to issue a license without both parties present.